Md Tauhidul Islam

 2. Estimation of Young's modulus and Poisson's ratio:

-of a cancer tumor irrespective of the shape of the tumor and boundary conditions.
+We developed an algorithm which can estimate the Young's modulus and Poisson's ratio of a cancer tumor irrespective of the shape of the tumor and boundary conditions.

 1. Estimation of lateral strain:

-the estimate of lateral strain by more than 70% with respect to state of the art
+Because of the limited lateral resolution of the ultrasound transducer, estimate of the lateral strain is worse than the estimate of axial strain.
+We have improved the estimate of lateral strain by more than 70% with respect to state of the art strain estimation techniques.

 Structured illumination microsocpy (Ward-Ober Lab, Dept. of BMEN, TAMU)